eMetaboHUB/Forum-DiseasesChem/README.md

 ```

 **Note**: the Virtuoso session could be stop directly after the counts calculation and is not necessary for the post-processes.
-It is recommended to stop and re-start the Virtuoso session between each calculation session, eg. between CID-MESH and CHEBI-MESH, to always work with a fresh session.

-New directory *Analyzes* should have been created at the end of the process in the virtuoso shared directory, instantiating associations between chemical entities and MeSH in a triple formalism, which can be then be load in a Virtuoso triplestore to explore relations.
+New directory *EnrichmentAnalysis* should have been created at the end of the process in the virtuoso shared directory, instantiating associations between chemical entities and MeSH in a triple formalism, which then can be load in a Virtuoso triplestore to explore relations.

 In the data directory, you can also retrieved all processed results, such as the final results table: *r_fisher_q_w.csv* in each related directory